I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_error_record_section_descriptor.md

 A ULONG representation of the contents of the WHEA_ERROR_RECORD_SECTION_DESCRIPTOR_FLAGS union.

-`FRUId`

-A GUID that identifies the Field Replaceable Unit (FRU) that contains the hardware where the error occurred.
-This member contains valid data only if the <b>ValidBits.FRUId</b> bit is set.

-`FRUText`

-A character string that identifies the Field Replaceable Unit (FRU) that contains the hardware where the error occurred.
-This member contains valid data only if the <b>ValidBits.FRUText</b> bit is set.

-`Reserved`

-Reserved for system use.

-`Revision`

-A <a href="..\ntddk\ns-ntddk-_whea_revision.md">WHEA_REVISION</a> union that describes the revision level of the WHEA_ERROR_RECORD_SECTION_DESCRIPTOR structure.

-`SectionLength`

-The length, in bytes, of the error data contained in the error record section.

-`SectionOffset`

-The offset, in bytes, from the beginning of the error record to the beginning of the error record section.

-`SectionSeverity`

-A <a href="..\ntddk\ne-ntddk-_whea_error_severity.md">WHEA_ERROR_SEVERITY</a>-typed value that indicates the severity of the error condition that is described by the error record section.

 `SectionType`

 A GUID that identifies the type of error data that is contained in the error record section.
 The standard section types are defined as follows: